MRtrix3/mrtrix3/docs/constrained_spherical_deconvolution/response_function_estimation.rst

 is the criterium to extract single-fibre voxels from the white matter
 segmentation: this implementation calls upon the ``tournier`` algorithm to do so, while the paper uses a simple (lower) 0.7 FA threshold.

+Due to the challenge of accurately aligning an anatomical image (e.g.
+T1-weighted image) with the diffusion data, including correction for distortions up to an accuracy on the order of magnitude of the spatial resolution of the anatomical image, as well as accurate spatial segmentation, this algorithm has more prerequisites than the ``dhollander`` algorithm.
+Furthermore, this algorithm was found to be *less* accurate than the ``dhollander`` algorithm.
+See `Dhollander et al. (2016) <https://www.researchgate.net/publication/307863133_Unsupervised_3-tissue_response_function_estimation_from_single-shell_or_multi-shell_diffusion_MR_data_without_a_co-registered_T1_image>`__
+for more information on this topic.

 For more information, refer to the
 :ref:`msmt_5tt algorithm documentation <dwi2response_msmt_5tt>`.